curio-heart/obsidian-wyrd/README.md

 - [ ] Snippet to make font selection locally available for offline use
   - Necessary, as some fonts from google contain 50+ variations, and would make the CSS file absurdly large
+  - This would also save the performance hit of `@import`ing the fonts
 - [ ] Style Settings compatability
 - [ ]